JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-upgrade-app.md

 skie = { id = "co.touchlab.skie", version.ref = "skie" }
 ```

-> SKIE may not support the latest Kotlin version.
+> SKIE may not support the latest stable Kotlin version.
 > If your Kotlin version is too new, this is reported during Gradle sync along with the list of versions you can safely
 > downgrade to.
 >